 There are also various recommendations for how much oil to use.
-Personally I started off with 1 teaspoon because a whole tablespoon was too much.
+Personally, I started off with 1 teaspoon because a whole tablespoon was too much.
 It took me a good 3 months to build up to 1 tablespoon.
 If you want to stick with 1 teaspoon then do it – no stress.

-And finally, let’s focus on what else you can accomplish in that twenty minutes!
+And finally, let’s focus on what else you can accomplish in those twenty minutes!
 If you simply sit down and stare at your feet for 20 minutes it’s going to be a painfully boring experience.

 You could even just use this time to meditate, read the paper or scroll through Instagram if you wish.

 All you need to do it let your swishing be natural and gentle and try not to talk to anyone so as to avoid pouring oil down your chin!